 This End of Term Report has been prepared under Section 428 and Essential Element 1.10 of the Local Government Act 1993.
-Port Stephens Council is required to prepare a report on the progress on implementation of the Community Strategic Plan that must be presented at the final meeting of an outgoing council.
+Port Stephens Council is required to prepare a report on the progress on implementation of the Community Strategic Plan that must be presented at the final meeting of an outgoing council.1

-This report from the outgoing council should measure the implementation and effectiveness of the Community Strategic Plan in achieving its social, environmental, economic and civic leadership objectives over the past four years.
-This report has been prepared using recommended format for the report - a 'state of the LGA' style, which uses measurement indicators to show change over time.
+This report from the outgoing council should measure the implementation and effectiveness of the Community Strategic Plan in achieving its social, environmental, economic and civic leadership objectives over the past four years.2 This report has been prepared using recommended format for the report - a 'state of the LGA' style, which uses measurement indicators to show change over time.

-This is the second report of its type to be prepared for the Port Stephens Local Government Area (LGA).
+This is the third report of its type to be prepared for the Port Stephens Local Government Area (LGA), the second version having been tabled and subsequently adopted with Council's Annual Report 2015-2016.
 Every four years at the conclusion of the term of a council a new report will be prepared.
 Please note that this is a snapshot of the LGA as a whole, with measures of progress against goals that the community of Port Stephens wants to see achieved for its community.
 The role of Council - aside from being the reporting agency - is to advocate on its community's behalf to other levels of government; and to document in this report the contributions it has made since the last report towards the achievement of those goals.